Marketing to Seniors on Social Media - An Insurance Agents Guide

 1. Facebook

-Facebook’s popularity among the baby boomer generation has grown quite a bit over the past 10 years.
+Have you heard that Facebook is for our grandparents now?
+Its popularity among the baby boomer generation continues to grow.
 In fact, Seniors (Age 65 +) are the fastest-growing demographic on the website.
 Building an effective social media marketing strategy on this channel will allow you to connect and engage with your target market.

 2. Youtube